commonsguy/cwac-security/README.markdown

 There is an instrumentation test suite in the `androidTest` sourceset of the main `security` module.
 It contains a `ZipUtilsTest` class that tests the `ZipUtils` code.

+The `demoRuntimePerms/` project in this repo demonstrates the use of `RuntimePermissionUtils`.

 License
 -------